Stormwater Tiered Rate System – Effective October 1, 2019

 Not Impervious Surface Area*

 Customers can view their property’s impervious surface area measurement in the Stormwater Review and Appeals Portal, which can be found in the box below.
-Through this portal, customers will be able to submit an appeal for reevaluation if they feel the property has been measured incorrectly.
+Through this portal, customers can submit an appeal for reevaluation if they feel the property has been measured incorrectly.

 If you have difficulty using the portal, please call 727-893-7280 or email firstname.lastname@example.org for assistance.

-City Council conducts a first reading of the proposed rate ordinance on September 5, 2019 and considers the proposed rates for final adoption following a public hearing on September 19, 2019.
-Upon adoption, rates will become effective as of October 1, 2019.
+City Council conducted a First Reading of the proposed rate ordinance on September 5, 2019 and adopted final rates at a Public Hearing on September 19, 2019.
+Rates became effective as of October 1, 2019.
 The adopted changes will be noted in your utility bill.

 Rainwater Rebate Program

-Starting October 1, 2019, upon City Council approval, a limited number of rebates will be available to utility customers who install rainwater catchment devices that help conserve water and reduce rainwater runoff.
-Find more information on the program HERE.
+A limited number of rebates are available to single-family residential stormwater customers who install rainwater catchment devices that help conserve water and reduce rainwater runoff, like rain barrels, rain totes and rain gardens.

 Who May Apply?